 “Neither of us were accessible,” Lee said.
 “Where that list came from, I have no clue.”

-Discussions between the Lakers and Lee about a contract extension have not commenced, the agent said.
-Bynum has one more year left on his contract for $16.1 million.
+Discussions between the Lakers and Lee about a contract extension for Bynum have not commenced, the agent said.

-"I would anticipate" the contract discussions would start soon, Lee said, "but I leave that up to [Lakers executives] Jimmy [Buss] and Mitch [Kupchak].
-I'll let that take its natural course."
+“I would anticipate” they would start soon, Lee said, “but I leave that up to Jimmy [Buss] and Mitch [Kupchak].
+I’ll let that take its natural course.”